ianschwartz/site/src/posts/raspberry_pi_timelapse_cam_pt1.md

 I did it this way because I really don't want to have to write code on the Pi.
 I don't want to SSH, I don't want to hook up a monitor.
-I just want to have a machine I can send an HTTP request to and get a picture back and keep all the actual business code on my laptop or 'server' (also a laptop).
+I just want to have a machine I can send an HTTP request to and get a picture back and keep all the actual business code on my laptop or `server` (also a laptop).

 ### Image Client

 The client is also very minimal.
-I'm using NodeJS at the moment, but it could just as easily be any other language, even just a cron job that calls curl and pipes the output to a jpg.
+I'm using NodeJS at the moment, but it could just as easily be any other language, even just a cron job that calls `curl` and pipes the output to a jpg.
 The code is barely interesting enough to post (although I eventually will).

 Right now the picture just uses the default settings, but eventually I would like